 But in the meantime, you have an opportunity to capture more users.

 Notice how in the example above, Neil Patel, Moz, and Smart Insights have all managed to show up in the search results.
 While their content isn’t addressing the query, there’s a good chance that users will be interested in reading these articles (that’s why they are also showing up on this page).
-This is a smart strategy that you can use too.
+So this is a smart strategy that you can use to increase visibility on Google as well.

 With this ‘buffet title’ strategy, you can compete for generic keywords and publish broader topics to bring to the buffet mix.
 Instead of a topic like “Is Google PageSpeed reliable,” your buffet title could be “Google Page Insights Explanation, Tips, Examples”.
 This will help you capture more users than just those who are searching for a specific question.